srkunze/xheap/README.rst

 What are heaps good for anyway?
 -------------------------------

-When you need the smallest item of a large list—fast and with no overhead.
-Read_here_for_more_details_and_background_.
+When you need the smallest item of a large list—fast and with no overhead. `Read here for more background and design decisions`_.

 How?